-Body Language and Medical Analysis №4221: Why are Donald Trump’s Pupils Intermittently So Large? — Nonverbal and Emotional Intelligence (VIDEO, PHOTOS)
+Body Language and Medical Analysis №4221: Why are Donald Trump’s Pupils Intermittently Dilated? — Nonverbal and Emotional Intelligence (VIDEO, PHOTOS)

-Why are Donald Trump’s pupils intermittently so large?
+Why are Donald Trump’s pupils intermittently so Dilated?

 You probably haven’t noticed, but President Trump’s pupils are intermittently much larger than normal (the intermittent pattern is crucial).
 From a medical standpoint, this is not at all subtle or to be dismissed — on the contrary, it is glaring.
 Sirens Blaring.
 Red flashing lights.